James Outman Preview, Player Props: Dodgers vs. Rockies

-James Outman -- .171 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Colorado Rockies, with Ryan Feltner on the mound, on September 26 at 8:40 PM ET.
+James Outman -- with an on-base percentage of .300 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Colorado Rockies, with Noah Davis on the mound, on September 27 at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rockies.
+He had four hits (going 4-for-6) in his most recent game against the Rockies.

 Sportsbook Promo Codes